2017’s Best Table Saws: Reviews & Top Picks For Woodworking

 The level of safety provided by this saw is next level.
 It features an electronic system that is able to sense if the blade comes into contact with human skin.
 If this happens the blade stops instantly, preventing catastrophic accidents.

 There’s also a lockout key that can be used to prevent unauthorized use (ex. kids).
-This saw weighs 493 pounds and runs a 3 hp motor, making it a powerful and accurate choice for your workshop.
+This saw weighs 493 pounds and runs a 3 hp motor, making it a powerful and accurate choice for woodworking in your shop.

 5. Skil 3410-02

 The Skil 3410-02 is an option that is great for guys that just need something basic without a bunch of add-ons.
 The blade is driven by a 5000 amp motor, giving it enough power for a lot of projects.

 The self-aligning fence has clear markings to aid with cutting accuracy.
 There’s also a riving knife and blade guard to help reduce kickback.
 This makes it a great option for guys that don’t have a lot of experience using saws.

 The on board storage means that you can stop worrying about losing stuff and focus on the job at hand.
 One negative of this saw is that it doesn’t have any wheels.
 It’s still not that hard to move short distances though, and given that it is affordable it’s still a great option to look into.

 The Makita 2705 and 2705X1 are some popular choices from the Makita brand, which is known as a solid brand worldwide.
 These 2 saws offer a portable version and a nonportable version to satisfy those contractors that need to travel a bit.